 An important distinction when filling out the Free Application for Federal Student Aid (FAFSA) is whether to file as a dependent or independent student.
 Which one are you?
 Your choice could have a big impact on how much aid you receive.

-What is a dependent student?
+Who is a dependent student?

-What is an independent student?
+Who is an independent student?

-An independent student only reports their own income and their spouse’s income.
+An independent student only reports their own income and, if applicable, their spouse’s income.
 A student is considered independent if they meet any of the following criteria.
 They are:

-- is earning a graduate degree
+- Earning a graduate degree

-Your school may ask for documentation of your independent status, such as a marriage certificate or proof of emancipation, so be prepared to provide it.
+Note: Your school may ask for documentation of your independent status, such as a marriage certificate or proof of emancipation, so be prepared to provide it.

 When it’s complicated to fill out the FAFSA as a dependent student